 Learn more at Copenhagen Contemporary.

 PSAD Synthetic Desert III

 March 24 – August 2

 PSAD Synthetic Desert III belongs to a yet-to-be-realized series of installations conceived by Doug Wheeler during the late 1960s and 1970s.
 This work was originally acquired by the Italian collector Giuseppe Panza di Biumo, and is included in the Panza Collection at the Solomon R. Guggenheim Museum.

 In this work, Wheeler altered the structure and configuration of a museum gallery in order to control optical and acoustic experience.
 Upon entering, the visitor was immersed in a hermetic realm: a semi-anechoic chamber designed to induce a sensate impression of infinite space.
 Wheeler likens this sensation of light and sound to the perception of vast space in the deserts of northern Arizona.
 While PSAD Synthetic Desert III is deeply grounded in the artist's experience of the natural world, the work does not describe the landscape.
 Its form is abstract.

-The Guggenheim installation, produced in close collaboration with the artist, will be the first time any work in this series has been exhibited.
+The Guggenheim installation, produced in close collaboration with the artist, was the first time any work in this series has been exhibited.